This is a Harry Potter, BBC's Merlin crossover.

 "His soul isn't here anymore."

 The old wizard sighed deeply and sat down heavily in a rocking chair that stood in a corner of the wrecked nursery.
-"The reason that the Potters became targets of Voldemort and had to go into hiding was a prophecy."
+It creaked under him, damaged along with the rest of the room, but remained whole.
+"The reason that the Potters became targets of Voldemort's and had to go into hiding was a prophecy."

 "How do you know?"

-Uther sat on the throne.
-The only sign of the tension the King felt was the rapping of his fingers in a steady pattern against the armrest.
+Uther sat upon his throne.
+The only sign of the tension the King felt was in the rapping of his fingers in a steady pattern against the armrest.
 The Queen was in labour and everyone who was important had gathered in the citadel's throne room to await news.
 Soft chatter filled the hall, but no one engaged the King in conversation, knowing well that it wasn't the time for that.

 The grand doors were opened and through them walked the Court Physician, Gaius.
 The old man walked up to the king and he smiled.
 "Congratulations, sire.
 You are the father of a healthy baby boy."

-Uther let out a relieved sigh and sagged a bit on his throne, before straightening to attention again.
+Uther let out a relieved sigh and sagged a bit on his throne, taking one short moment to let the good news sink in.
+He then straightened in his chair again, coming to attention.
 "And Ygraine?
 How fares my Queen?"

 "She is resting.
-The birth was straining, but she will be all right."
+The birth was straining, but she is well and will make a full recovery in no time."

 Now the King smiled widely.
 He rose from his seat, back straight and face proud.
-"Rejoice my friends!
-There is an heir to the throne of Camelot!"
+"Rejoice my Friends!
+Camelot has a Crown Prince!"

-"Gaius," the King said in a warning tone.
+"Gaius," the King said in a warning tone, half rising from the throne.
 "What is happening?"

-A woman came running into the hall a few moments later.
+Halfway down the next corridor the met a woman who came rushing down the hall in their direction.
 Her hands and clothes were drenched in blood.
 Some of the knights drew their swords preparing to meet an enemy.

 "It's the Queen, she…" The woman didn't get an opportunity to say more.

-"Gaius, come with me," Uther commanded and rushed out; his cloak billowing behind him and Gaius tight on his heels.
-He strode to the royal bed chamber where everything was deathly quiet.
+Uther rushed past; his cloak billowing behind him and Gaius tight on his heels.
+They reached the birthing chamber where everything was deathly quiet.

-The Queen's handmaiden stood inside the door.
+The Queen's First hand maiden stood inside the door.
 Her face was stained with blood.
-Her eyes downcast.
-"I'm sorry, sire," she whispered.
+Her eyes lowered in sorrow.
+"I'm sorry, Sire," she whispered.

 The King passed her and took in the scene.
 Ygraine lay on the bed.
 Her blond hair spread out over the pillow.
 Her face was covered in sweat, but she looked serene, almost like she could be sleeping.
 Her pale lips were slightly upturned in a small smile, as if a lovely dream graced her sleep.
 Her elegant hands were entwined and rested on her once again flat stomach, but below her hands waited a nightmare.